yudanZ/robotFriends/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project by using React to fetch robots from API and list all robots.

 ## Available Scripts